guyinterlinked/guyinterlinked.github.io/_posts/2023-03-11-three-hundred-game-mechanics.md

 ---
 layout: post
 title: "Three Hundred Game Mechanics"
-date: 2023-03-11 12:36 -0700
+date: 2023-03-11 12:36
 ---

 This post isn't about 300 game mechanics, it's about [Three Hundred Game Mechanics](http://www.squidi.net/three/index.php), the website by Sean Howard that was the instigating inspiration that convinced me to start [www.guyinterlinked.com](https://www.guyinterlinked.com).[^1] *Three Hundred* is as it sounds, a repository of (nearly) 300 game mechanics for all different types of games.[^2] According to the website's [about page](http://www.squidi.net/three/about.php)

 >[Three Hundred] was a challenge ... to create a new game idea or gameplay mechanic once per day for 300 days.
 I failed this challenge ...
 However, I still occasionally update with new entries as the impulse hits me.
-I hope to reach the full three hundred one day." -- <cite>Sean Howard, Three Hundred</cite>
+I hope to reach the full three hundred one day."
+(Sean Howard, Three Hundred)

  I have not read all, or even most of the mechanics on the site, but the game mechanics aren't the point.

  <!-- more -->

-# Those who can't do, blog[^3] [^4]
+## Those who can't do, blog[^3] [^4]

 Conventional wisdom is that "ideas are easy, execution is everything,"[^5] and I don't dispute it.
 Anyone can come up with an idea, but very few actually execute an idea.
 In this context, it would be easy to interpret *Three Hundred* as some kind of failure, as it is "merely game ideas," and not "game executions."
 I don't think that's the right way to look at it.

 ![Snapshot of Three Hundred Website](/assets/images/uploads/three-hundred-webpage-snapshot.jpg) *The Three Hundred webpage, filled with ideas*